Andrew-Doghry/paths-crawler/README.md

 <h1 style="color:red;">nodejs based crawler </h1>
 <p style="color:green;">
-  you can use this tool by passing the target page to as a terminal argument
+  you can use this tool by passing the target page to it as a terminal argument
 </p>
 <h1>start</h1>
 <ol>